dipperalbel/llm_etl_pipeline/README.md

     ```

 4.  **Provide the PDF directory path:**
-    The script will prompt you to enter the path to the directory containing your PDF documents:
+    The script will prompt you to enter the path to the directory containing the PDF documents.
+MAKE SURE THAT THE INPUT FOLDER CONTAINS THE CALL FOR PROPOSAL PDFS (the PDFs should be like AMIF-2024-TF2-AG-INFO-01_separator_call-...).
     ```
     Please enter the path to the directory containing the PDF documents:
     ```